-The pgcopydb follow command is a convenience command that's available as a logical decoding client for the wal2json plugin, and it shares the same implementation as the pgcopydb clone --follow command.
+The pgcopydb follow command is a convenience command that's available as a logical decoding client, and it shares the same implementation as the pgcopydb clone --follow command.
 As a result, the pre-fetching strategy is also relevant to the pgcopydb follow command.